akazukin5151/koneko-old/README.md

 **This is still in alpha stages**.
 Once I finally ~~get async working~~ and ~~rewrite lscat~~ and refactor+stabilize it will be in beta (see [milestones](https://github.com/twenty5151/koneko/milestone/1)).
 All PRs are welcome.
 The current master branch is (relatively more) stable.
 The `testing` branch is for the latest features, fixes, and super instability.
 The `dev` branch is a more stable branch where commits from `testing` gets merged nightly (or less frequently).

-## lscat rewrite

-It's not possible to print the post title with the new lscat (without using the slow ImageMagick).
-So I just put column numbers in the bottom.
-You can count!
-Gallery prompt will now recognise coordinates `2,3` instead of `6` (both accesses the sixth picture) to assist in counting.

 # Usage
 0. Install [kitty](https://github.com/kovidgoyal/kitty), and all other requirements (just see list of imports)